salesforce/lwc/packages/integration-karma/README.md

 Combine the coverage produced by the different runs into a single coverage report.

-Every time the test suite runs with the `--coverage` flag it produces a folder based on the run configuration and browser, in the `coverage/` folder.
+Every time the test suite runs with the `COVERAGE=1` environment variable it produces a folder based on the run configuration and browser, in the `coverage/` folder.
 Running the `coverage` command merge all the coverages files in the into a single report in the `coverage/combined` folder.

 ## Test environment variables